Integrations

 Configuration step-by-step plan

-What we're going to do: We'll create a Jira API token with scopes in your Atlassian account that allows Tidal to retrieve compliance data.
-A scoped API token is an Atlassian mechanism that enables external applications (Tidal) to securely access specific Jira resources with limited rights.
+What we're going to do: We'll create a Jira API token in your Atlassian account that allows Tidal to retrieve compliance data.
+An API token is an Atlassian mechanism that enables external applications (Tidal) to securely access your Jira resources.

 Configuration steps: